protozis/LBM_CYMB/README.md

 *	Density(CD): 1.225000kg/m^3
 ```

-`*` indecate that this value is selected by user, and the rest are calculated accordingly.
 In the Lattice space (indecated with `'`), following parameters are charatized as:

 1. Grid spacing(dx) = 1 L'
 2. Time step(dt) = 1 T'